newaz-aa/Analyzing-ice-melt/README.md

 It was observed that there is an increase of around 3.5 times more water from melting after two years.

-icemelt.m file contains the segmentation function. analzye_ice_melt.mlx file contains necessary codes.
+icemelt.m file contains the segmentation function. analzye_ice_melt.mlx file contains necessary codes. icemelt18.png and icemelt20.png files display the segmentation.